percona/pmm-doc/docs/install-pmm/install-pmm-server/baremetal/docker/restore_container.md

 # Restore container

+??? info "Summary"

-!!! summary alert alert-info "Summary"
+    !!! summary alert alert-info ""
         - Stop and remove the container.
         - Restore (rename) the backup container.
         - Restore saved data to the data container.
         - Restore permissions to the data.

     ---

 !!! caution alert alert-warning "Important"
     You must have a [backup](#backup) to restore from.